 Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV) in adults and children who meet specific requirements, as determined by a health care provider.

 How is peginterferon alfa-2a used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV who are not receiving (ART).

 The Guidelines refer readers to the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C for recommendations on the treatment of HCV infection in people with HIV.
 Although peginterferon alfa-2a is FDA-approved for the treatment of chronic HCV infection, the HCV Guidance no longer recommends the use of peginterferon-containing regimens to treat HCV infection, including in people with HIV.
 New, recently approved HCV drugs offer more effective, better tolerated treatment options.

 The recommended uses may not always be consistent with FDA-approved uses of peginterferon alfa-2a.
 See the Guidelines for complete information on recommended uses of peginterferon alfa-2a in adults and adolescents with HIV.
 Peginterferon alfa-2a may have other recommended uses not listed above.

-What should I tell my health care provider before taking peginterferon alfa-2a?
+What should I tell my health care provider before using peginterferon alfa-2a?

-Before taking peginterferon alfa-2a, tell your health care provider:
+Before using peginterferon alfa-2a, tell your health care provider: